peteroupc/peteroupc.github.io/exporand.md

 A _mixture_ involves one or more distributions, where each distribution has a separate probability of being sampled, and sampling one of them at random.

 > **Example:** One example of a mixture is two beta distributions, with separate parameters.
-One beta distribution is chosen with probability exp(&minus;3) (which can be simulated, for example, using the **ExpMinus** algorithm with parameter 3 can be used) and the other is chosen with the opposite probability.
+One beta distribution is chosen with probability exp(&minus;3) (which can be simulated, for example, using the **ExpMinus** algorithm with parameter 3, in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)") and the other is chosen with the opposite probability.
 For the two beta distributions, an arbitrary-precision sampling algorithm exists.

 The _Lindley distribution_ is one example of a _mixture_, namely, there are two probability distributions, with each of the two distributions having a separate probability of being sampled (_w_ and 1&minus;_w_ in the algorithm below).
 A random variate that follows the Lindley distribution (Lindley 1958)[^41] with parameter _&theta;_ (a real number greater than 0) can be generated as follows: